anil-debug/Database/README.md

 ## Notes
 - This script assumes that PostgreSQL is running on the local machine (`localhost`) with the default port (`5432`).
 Modify the `PostgreSQLInteraction` class constructor if your PostgreSQL instance is located elsewhere or using a different port.
+# PostgreSQL Interaction Script with C#
+## Overview
+This script provides a convenient way to interact with a PostgreSQL database using Python and the `Npgsql` library.
+It allows you to perform operations such as connecting to the database, creating tables, inserting data, and closing the connection.